Koharix/terraform-provider-restful/README.md

 ## Usage Example
 ```
-# No configuration is requierd for the proivder
+# No configuration is required for the proivder
 provider "restful" {}

 # GET request that returns object information